 But it doesn’t have to be this hard.

-It’s possible to establish a sustainable model that transcends markets and keeps you consistently up to date.
-All you need is a little foresight, advanced planning and the answers to these three questions.
+It’s possible to establish a sustainable model that transcends markets and keeps you consistently up-to-date.
+All you need is a little forethought, advance planning, and the answers to these three questions.

 1. WHAT ARE YOUR GOALS?